-Founded in 2015, Welcome.TU.code offers refugees an opportunity to further their education and find prospects for their future lives.
+Founded in 2015, Welcome.TU.code offers refugees and people who have not yet found access to computer science an opportunity to further their education and find prospects for their future lives.

 Welcome.TU.code started as an education project in 2015, offering free courses in informatics to unaccompanied adolescent refugees.
 The program has developed since then and now caters to all people, mainly from migrant or financially disadvantaged backgrounds, who have not yet found access to informatics.
 Welcome.TU.code offers basic informatics workshops, an introduction to software and hardware, and programming.
 The project paved the way for a further initiative in cooperation with WUK WORK.SPACE and Sprungbrett: The course “IT-Projects for Youth”.
 As part of the informatics curriculum, students at TU Wien Informatics develop & run IT workshops for young users with different backgrounds.

 welcome.TU.code courses and workshops are led by students who are supported by tutors and supervisors.
 The students make important human and didactic experiences as they share their enthusiasm for technology while the participants benefit particularly from their commitment and the good support ratio in a intimate atmosphere.

 There are different formats and tracks, for beginners who have never or rarely operated a computer and want to gain basic knowledge as well as intermediate and advanced tracks for coding in different topics.
 We also teach basic concepts of computer science – from algorithms to security and privacy.

 - 2,260 young people without parents or other carers fled to Austria.
 In Vienna alone, several hundred refugees under 18 were awaiting further decisions about their future.
 In the meantime, their hands were tied: Schools were basically open to them, but school attendance often failed because of language problems or a lack of previous education.
 A team of students and lecturers from our faculty felt the need to help those individuals, and eventually founded welcome.TU.code.